yh742/juju-swarm/README.md

 # Connect to Docker Daemon

-juju scp swarm/0:swarm_credentials.tar .juju scp swarm/0:swarm_credentials.tar .
+juju scp swarm/0:swarm_credentials.tar .juju scp swarm/0:swarm_credentials.tar . <br />
-tar zxf swarm_credentials.tar
+tar zxf swarm_credentials.tar<br />
-cd swarm_credentials
+cd swarm_credentials<br />
-source enable.sh
+source enable.sh<br />

-this sets the proper credentials for accessing the swarm nodes
+this downloads the appropraite credentials for accessing the swarm and set the environement variables for accessing the docker daemon on the swarm leader

 # Scaling